CaptainCrouton89/AlariaWiki/World Timeline.md

         - Gaeic Melodies
         - Druids (part melody, part deoric origins—true mix)
         - The alarian planar stack bursting and Ezz spilling in was her.
 Before that, there was much more strict separation of the planes.
+    - In a desparate effort to call for aid, Melera sent out a ripple of music.
+It was weak, but it was just enough to cause the Alarian Planar Stack to fracture, causing Ezz to pour in.
 - Azus is off toying with othr plains—hasn't visited Alaria since the the Ezz Rift—when his project was "ruined" (tainted by Melera's music).
 Melera has taken special interest in Alaria however, for she sees hope of someone there one day rising up and setting her free.

 ### The Contraction: 1,300–235 million years ago

-Azus began manipulating the cosmos, pulling the cosmic soup closer and closer together.
+Azus began manipulating the cosmos, building planar stacks everywhere.
 It is believed he used an ancient ancestor of the [Deoric](Deoric) language to do so.
-Over the course of over a billion years, Azus tightened and tightened the universe, bringing everything closer and closer together.
+Over the course of over a billion years, Azus tightened and sorted the universe, bringing everything closer and closer together and into neater piles.

-#### The Death of Azus: 235 million years ago
+#### Azus Creates Alaria: 235 million years ago

-As the universe contracted, enormous voids began opening up, sucking up everything around them.
-Some countless number of voids opened up around the cosmos, eating up everything, faster and faster.

-As these voids filled with more and more of the cosmos, some exploded, while others instead began slowly releasing intense radiant light.
-These explosions formed rifts in the cosmos, forming the planar stacks of the cosmos, while the voids that began editing light were scattered throughout the universe and now can be found in some of the planar stacks, such as the Alarian sun.
-This marked the end of the first eon.

 ### The Age of Titans 235–100 million years ago